 - 3 Post-Reading Activities (comprehension questions, grammar questions, long answer writing) response

 Students will learn about the mystery surrounding the only unsolved skyjacking in American history in this non-fiction article.
 In 1971, a man boarded an airplane and sent his demands to the FBI.
 He escaped with the ransom money and was never heard from again.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 “My students LOVED reading the article!
 They were so engaged with the story which improved their answers.”